mdssaleem/WeatherApp/README.md

 ## Weather Forecast App
 Welcome to the Weather Forecast App!
-This project is a simple iOS application built with Swift that displays weather forecast information for a city.
+This project is a simple iOS application built with Swift that displays weather forecast information for any location.

 ## Project Goals
 The goal of this challenge is to: